 The Raymond and Carter mines are highly prospective historical gold mines covering approximately 1,300 acres of freehold land.
-On completion of this acquisition Dateline will own approximately 8km2 (2,000 acres) of freehold land and have mineral leases (unpatented claims) over an additional 600 acres of land.
+Dateline now owns approximately 8km2 (2,000 acres) of freehold land and has mineral leases (unpatented claims) over an additional 600 acres of land.

 Dateline views the Gold Links, Raymond and Carter mines as being a part of a single large mineralized system and believes there is considerable value to be unlocked by approaching future exploration from this perspective.
 The ground in between each of the mine adits and drifts far exceeds the areas that have been worked by the ‘old-timers’.

-This is the first time since the discovery of alluvial gold in Gold Creek that these properties will be owned by a single company
+This is the first time since the discovery of alluvial gold in Gold Creek that these properties are owned by a single company

 The following is a summary of the three mines from the perspective of a single mineralized system and the reason each operation ceased.

 Gold Links is the northern most development.
 The 1,200 metre Gold Links adit was driven at the 9,600 foot RL to undercut the Sacramento vein at the 10,200 foot RL and discovered the high grade 2150 vein, 655 metres (2,150ft) from the adit portal.
 The 2150 vein was extensively mined above the adit level.